Canopy Tree Project

 5 Reasons We Need Trees for a Healthy Planet

-Since the start of human civilization, we’ve cleared 46% of trees globally.
-And today, with our sprawling urban areas and wide open fields, it’s tough to envision what a truly wooded world looked like.
+In the past 10,000 years, we’ve lost 33% of the world’s forests.
+And today, with our sprawling urban areas and wide open fields, it’s tough to envision what a truly wooded world once looked like.

-In 2022 alone, we lost 22.8 million hectares of tree cover to deforestation, logging and fires — equivalent to a soccer field of trees every six seconds.
-Climate change doesn’t help matters: New findings suggest that deforestation, alongside rising temperatures, is transforming what’s left of our forests, keeping trees smaller and younger.
+In 2024 alone, we lost 26.8 million hectares of natural forest to deforestation, logging and fires.
+Climate change doesn’t help matters: Research findings from 2022 suggest that deforestation, alongside rising temperatures, is transforming what’s left of our forests, keeping trees smaller and younger.

 To ensure a safe, healthy future, we must restore these forest habitats.
 Here are five reasons we need trees.